intel/tsffs/README.md

 in TSFFS.
 Instead, see our [Security Policy](./SECURITY.md) and follow the linked guidelines.

-## Roadmap
+## Help Wanted / Roadmap

 See the
 [issues](https://github.com/intel-innersource/applications.security.fuzzing.confuse/issues?q=is%3Aopen+is%3Aissue+label%3Afeature)
 for a roadmap of planned features and enhancements.
+Help is welcome for any features listed here.
+If someone is assigned an issue you'd like to work on, please ping them to avoid duplicating effort!

 ## Authors